uktrade/uk-trade-quotas-dashboard/README.md

 ## Deployment

 The dashboard is hosted on GitHub pages, and deployed automatically on every push or merge to the main branch, and on a daily schedule.
-See the <a href="./.github/workflows/deploy-to-github-pages.yml">Deploy to GitHub Pages workflow</a> for details.
+See the ["GitHub pages: deploy main" workflow](.github/workflows/github-pages-deploy-main.yml) for details.

 ## Command reference